MSFT

 • Hockey (Field and Ice)

-How to conduct the Multistage Fitness test
+How do you conduct the Multistage Fitness Test?

-It is important to note that whenever fitness testing is performed, it must be done so in a consistent environment (i.e. facility) so that it is protected from varying weather types, and with a dependable surface that is not affected by wet or slippery conditions.
+It is important to note that whenever fitness testing is performed, it must be done so in a consistent environment (i.e. facility) so it is protected from varying weather types, and with a dependable surface that is not affected by wet or slippery conditions.
 If the environment is not consistent, the reliability of repeated tests at later dates can be substantially hindered and result in worthless data.

 Required Equipment

-• Facility – Consistent, flat and non-slip (minimum length 25 m)
+• Facility – Consistent, flat and non-slip (minimum length 25m)

 • Marking cones

-• Measuring tape (≥ 20 m)
+• Measuring tape (≥ 20m)

 • Multistage Fitness Test audio CD or MP3